This is a beta feature according to Algolia’s Terms of Service (“Beta Services”).

 Add tools

-- Algolia Recommend: Get recommendations based on content and user behavior.
-(Coming soon)
+- Algolia Recommend tool (built-in): Get personalized recommendations based on trends and user behavior

 Test your agent